microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/allowSyntheticDefaultImports.md

 module.exports.default = allFunctions;
 ```

-Turning on this compiler flag will also enable [`allowSyntheticDefaultImports`](#allowSyntheticDefaultImports).

-This does not affect the JavaScript emitted by TypeScript, it only for the type checking.
+This flag does not affect the JavaScript emitted by TypeScript, it only for the type checking.
 This option brings the behavior of TypeScript in-line with Babel, where extra code is emitted to make using a default export of a module more ergonomic.